David Newman (composer): Life and career

 In 1997, Newman began a four-year stint as the music director for the Sundance Institute, and he has conducted the Los Angeles Philharmonic orchestra on several occasions.
-That year, he also re-recorded the 20th Century Fox Fanfare that was originally composed by his father Alfred, to coincident with the re-opening of the Newman Scoring Stage at the Fox Studios Lot in LA, which debuted in the aforementioned Anastasia and is still being used permanently, using the 1998 version.
+That year, he also re-recorded the 20th Century Fox Fanfare that was originally composed by his father Alfred, to coincide with the re-opening of the Newman Scoring Stage at the Fox Studios Lot in LA, which debuted in the aforementioned Anastasia and is still being used today (albeit using the 1998 version).

 In February 2007, he was elected president of The Film Music Society.

 On May 21, 2009, Newman was honored with the Richard Kirk award at the annual BMI Film & Television Awards.
 The prestigious award is given annually to a composer who has made significant contributions to film and television music.

 Since 2012, Newman has conducted the RSO Vienna orchestra at the annual film music gala concert Hollywood in Vienna which is broadcast on radio and TV.

 Newman is an alumnus and Board Member of the American Youth Symphony.